 This requirement may be fulfilled by courses from either the UMKC General Education Core or the College of Arts and Sciences Degree Requirements.

 Majors are required to complete a minimum of 34 hours of coursework in psychology.
-Of the 34 hours of required coursework in psychology, a minimum of 25 hours must be completed at UMKC.
 The major is comprised of general, core area, and elective courses.

 |PSYCH 207||Orientation to the Psychology Major||1|